lin-e/LearningPython/Project-Euler/README.md

 We can see that 28 is the first triangle number to have over five divisors.

 What is the value of the first triangle number to have over five hundred divisors?

+##prob13.py

+Work out the first ten digits of the sum of the following one-hundred 50-digit numbers.